 Prior to working full-time in animal protection, Ms. Briggs held corporate positions for 15 years.
 Her career spans management positions with New York City advertising agencies, including Ogilvy & Mather, and marketing leadership positions with Nabisco, Nutri-System and the Franklin Mint.
 She holds a master's degree in advertising from Northwestern University.

-Ms. Briggs shares her home in Portland, Oregon, with her husband, daughter, two dogs, two rats, two cats, two hens, four chicks, three goats, and a frog.
+Ms. Briggs shares her home in Portland, Oregon, with her husband, daughter, two dogs, two cats, two hens, two goats, and often, some foster kittens.